Updated July 22, 2020

 - In some instances, we may send a clinician or home health visitor to your home to check on your or to help you set up a video appointment.

-- We may arrange to see you in one of our outdoor, on-site facilities, or in our office.Other COVID-19 information
+- We may arrange to see you in one of our mobile health units, in our offices or in a private outdoor setting at a practice location.

 When to call us.